timdeschryver/ngrx-immer/README.md

 ## `immerReducer`

-`immerReducer` is a reducer method by using the Immer `produce` method.
+Inspired by [Alex Okrushko](https://twitter.com/alexokrushko), `immerReducer` is a reducer method that uses the Immer `produce` method.
-This method is used by the methods in this library, this idea was inspired by [Alex Okrushko](https://twitter.com/alexokrushko).
+This method is used by all of the methods in `ngrx-immer` provides.

 ## Migrating from `ngrx-etc` to `ngrx-immer`